kapilty/playwrightmcp/README.md

 # Sauce Demo Playwright Tests

 This repository contains comprehensive automated tests for the [Sauce Demo](https://www.saucedemo.com) e-commerce website using Playwright, following industry best practices and the Page Object Model pattern.
+The purpose of this repository is to demonstrate how to generate Playwright test cases for a website using Playwright's Modern Component Pattern (MCP).
+The provided prompt can be adapted to generate test cases for any website.

 ## Test Case Generation